NilPointer-Software/bdfd-wiki/src/bdscript/onlyPerms.md

 ```

 ### Breakdown
-`permissions` - The required permissions [(see permissions list)](https://nilpointer-software.github.io/bdfd-wiki/guides/permissions.html).
+- `permissions` - The required permissions [(see permissions list)](https://nilpointer-software.github.io/bdfd-wiki/guides/permissions.html).
+Separate permissions using `;`.

-`errorMessage` - The message that is returned when the user is missing the required permissions.
+- `errorMessage` - The message that is returned when the user is missing the required permissions.